 Conclusion

-In this article, we show you how to search PDF files on Google using different methods and tips.
+In this article, we show you how to search PDF files on Google using different advanced search commands.
 Specifically, you can use the file type operator to specify the format of the files you want to search for.

 Similarly, you can use the minus sign to exclude unwanted words or phrases from your search.
 Furthermore, you can use quotes to find exact matches for your keywords.

-And you can use the site operator to limit your search to a specific domain or website.
-In addition, you can also combine these operators to get more specific and relevant results for your PDF search.
+And you can use the site operator or search parameters to limit your search to a specific domain or website.
+In addition, you can also use the quotation marks to search for an exact phrase within the PDF files.
+This will help you get more specific and relevant results for your PDF search.

-Google Search is a powerful tool that can help you find PDFs on any topic, domain, or format.
+Google Search is a powerful tool that can help you find PDF eBooks or any kinds of files on any topic, domain, or format.

 Frequently Asked Question’s (FAQ’s)